Aasif-github/Database/Nodejs/main.md

 ## What is Event-emmiter in Nodejs?

-Event-emitter is a class in Node.js that allows you to create and manage events.
-It is a part of the core Node.js library and is used to handle asynchronous operations in Node.js.
+- Event-emitter is a class in Node.js that allows you to create and manage events.

+- It is a part of the core Node.js library and is used to handle asynchronous operations in Node.js.

+- It is a part of event module and allow object to communicate asynchronously by emitting and listening to events.

 ```javascript
 const EventEmitter = require('events');